AleixoLucas42/m5-stick-proxmox-metrics/readme.md

 # M5 Stick With Proxmox Metrics
 This is an simple app to display CPU, Memory and root disk from Proxmox on m5 stick.
+I wasn't using the device, so I decided to give it a use.

 ![m5-proxmox-metrics](.img/example.gif)